Yslin0728/snake_game/README.md

 # snake_game
-There are 3 modes to play in this snake game.
+There are 3 modes to play in this Nyan_cat snake game.
 Original, AI and Hard.
 Beware that as the time flows, the speed of the snake will grow unless you eat the decreasing speed point!